-- not consider the Bluegums landfill to be a reasonable economic alternative, even in the presence of a small but significant and non-transitory increase in price.37 - 55.
+- 51.5 the nearest landfill to either the Eves Valley landfill or the York Valley landfill is the relatively remote Bluegums landfill, operated by the Marlborough District Council near Blenheim. - 52.
+Given the significant distances between the Bluegums landfill and the Eves Valley and York Valley sites, the Nelson-Tasman customers with whom we have spoken do not consider the Bluegums landfill to be a reasonable economic alternative, even in the presence of a small but significant and non-transitory increase in price.36 - 53.
 As such, we do not consider that the Bluegums landfill is properly considered within the same relevant market as Eves Valley and York Valley.
 That being said, we accept that it may provide some competitive constraint on the proposed RLBU, and have considered such constraints in our analysis.